-- 9. Applicants from foreign countries must be in good physical and mental health as certified by a licensed physician and validated by an Office of the U.S. Consultate.
-Immunizations must be current and properly recorded, and Xray and laboratory reports submitted which indicate that the applicant is free from communicable diseases. - Applicants from foreign countries must be familiar with applicable regulations of the U.S. Immigration and Naturalization Service and must assume responsibility for complying with these regulations. - Applicants from foreign countries admitted to the U.S. on student visas are classified as non-Florida residents and may not be reclassified during their enrollment at the college while in an F-1 (foreign student) status.
+- Each applicant from a foreign country must, in cooperation with the sponsor, arrange for housing and show documents of this prior to enrollment.
+(The college is not responsible for providing housing for any student.) - Applicants from foreign countries must be in good physical and mental health as certified by a licensed physician and validated by an Office of the U.S. Consulate.
+Immunizations must be current and properly recorded, and X-ray and laboratory reports submitted which indicate that the applicant is free from communicable diseases. - Applicants from foreign countries must be familiar with applicable regulations of the U.S. Immigration and Naturalization Service and must assume responsibility for complying with these regulations. - Applicants from foreign countries admitted to the U.S. on student visas are classified as non-Florida residents and may not be reclassified during their enrollment at the college while in an F-1 (foreign student) status.